 Amanda Barker, Executive Director

 She received her Masters in Environmental Policy and Planning from the University of Michigan, focusing on conflict resolution and collaborative land management in the West.
 Her undergraduate degree was in geology from Washington University in St. Louis.
-She also served in Peace Corps Madagascar as an agriculture volunteer 2005-2008.
+She also served in Peace Corps Madagascar as an environment volunteer 2005-2008.
 Outside of CCLT, she bounds about the outdoors, volunteers with the Women's Homeless Initiative, and leads an Education for Ministry Program group.

 Erik Glenn, President, board member since 2011